BernieO/ncupgrade/README.md

 6. Run the script with `./ncupgrade` and enter the version you want to upgrade your nextcloud installation to.
 Or enter alternatively "latest" to upgrade to the latest available stable version.

-7. Check the output of the script for errors.
+7. Check the output of the script carefully for errors.
 For troubleshooting [check this out](https://github.com/nextcloud/documentation/blob/master/admin_manual/maintenance/manual_upgrade.rst#troubleshooting)

 8. Login to your Nextcloud webinterface and reenable all compatible 3rd party apps.